 Even though the point of golden blonde hair is to embrace the warmth, you don't want your hair to turn too brassy or orange between touch ups.

 To maintain that original beautiful shade from your golden blonde hair dye, incorporate a purple shampoo and conditioner into your regimen about once a week.
-For example, the Redken Color Extend Blondage Color Depositing Shampoo and Conditioner duo is a toning and strengthening system that prevents brass while softening.
+For example, the Redken Color Extend Blondage Color Depositing Purple Shampoo and Conditioner for Blonde Hair duo is a toning and strengthening system that prevents brass while softening strands.

 How To Style Golden Blonde Hair